 There are a lot of language schools in London and it may be hard to choose between all of them.
 Although a study agent can be very helpful, make sure they are accredited by a professional body and ask them if they don’t charge any additional booking fees.
 Most study agencies will be paid by the language school if you decide to book with them, so generally you should not expect to pay the agent a fee.

 Once you have found a good study abroad agent, try to compare the schools with different criteria such as:

-- Class size -If they are too many students in the class, you won’t improve as quick as if you were in a smaller class.
+- If they are too many students in the class, you won’t improve as quick as if you were in a smaller class.

 There are schools located outside of Bloomsbury and central London.
 These tend to be less expensive that the central London ones, mainly due to cheaper rents for the school premises.
 This should not necessarily mean that the quality of language teaching is lower.
 It may mean, however, that you will be further away from London’s tourist spots and night-life.
 Again make sure you check the school’s accreditations when deciding to book further from central London.

 Should you book directly with the school or via a study agent?